tylertitsworth/5th-age-srd/Classes/Ranger.md

 _Special:_ This talent requires [Ranger Ex Cathedral](#ranger-ex-cathedral).

 Once per day, you can swear an Oath of Vengeance against an enemy as a quick action.
-Your attack rolls against the target have advantage, and all damage you deal against it is holy damage.
+Your attack rolls against the target have advantage, and all damage you deal against it is radiant damage.

 You also gain Inescapable Wrath and Relentless Pursuit as bonus powers.